 - Queen Mary Postgraduate Research studentships

 Queen Mary offers a number of university-funded studentships each year across a full range of academic disciplines.
-For 2021 entry, these include the waiver of tuition fees and tax-free maintenance costs of c£17,000 per year.
+These include the waiver of tuition fees and tax-free maintenance costs of around £17,000 per year.
 Students of all nationalities are eligible for these studentships.
-The allocation provided to the School of Physics and Astronomy varies from year to year, so please consult the School of Physics and Astronomy PhD page for details of studentships on offer for the coming academic year.
+The allocation provided varies from year to year, so please consult the School of Physics and Astronomy PhD page for details of studentships on offer for the coming academic year.

 - CSC studentships